 DevOps best practices

-This page is a WiP to collect and record examples and templates for development and operational best practices for application workloads deployed to AKS clusters.
+This page is a work in progress to collect and record examples and templates for development and operational best practices for application workloads deployed to AKS clusters.
 These practices are aimed at improving information security and operational reliability.
 All recorded items should include references and links to current worked examples, and may evolve over time.

 Useful references: